roza-leyderman-pro/thoughtspot.github.io/_data-integrate/embrace/embrace-redshift-add.md

      ![Select tables and columns]({{ site.baseurl }}/images/snowflake-selecttables.png "Select tables and columns")

-   Once the connection is added, you can search your Redshift database right away by clicking **Search now**.
+   After you add the connection, you can immediately search your Redshift database by clicking **Search now**.

    ![The "connection created" screen]({{ site.baseurl }}/images/redshift-connectioncreated.png "The "connection created" screen")